Who Bounty—have not known—

 Indigence is a state of destitution.
 To avoid this, we make art, however meagre it might be in comparison to having our desire.

 There is a funny little twist in the line “The Poverty that was not Wealth.”
 This is worded in such a way that you can read that line as, “The poverty that was not (the same as the poverty of) wealth…” Wealth can be seen as a worse poverty because it is always in danger of loss.
-It hasn't yet had to deal with the "reverse."
-But wealth is only here in passing, and will have to deal with a fall eventually.
-The art of want, on the other hand, has only less to lose.
-Once you have mastered the meagre, the only reverse is for the better.
+Wealth is only here in passing, and will have to deal with a "reverse" eventually.
+The art of want, on the other hand, has less to lose.
+Once you have mastered the meagre, any "reverse" is for the better.

 -/)dam Wade l)eGraff